Healthy Homes Assessment Aotea

 Home Assessments Aotea for Rental Properties

-There are many things you should look for when conducting an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of concerns you should look for when conducting an home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist guidance, contact us today and book your rental properties house assessment.
+The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can be significant for property managers and landlords.
+For specialist guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties